trongthanh/int3ractive.com/README.md

 - `metaDesc`: Optional, set for meta descriptions
 - `image`: Optional, set for `og:image` and social network sharing image
 - `coverImage`: Optional, set for the post's cover photo, will also be used as social image if `image` is not provided.
+- `coverCaption`: Optional, set the caption for post's cover photo
 - `updated`: Optional, set to display an updated date

 Some legacy front matter fields not currently in used but may be in the future: